SSLH Archive

 The Daluka is a small goblet-shaped drum traditionally made from fired clay, with animal skin stretched across its opening.
 Used in Sufi ceremonies, wedding celebrations, and community gatherings across eastern and central Sudan.
 Its sound ranges from a deep bass tone to sharp slaps and finger-edge strikes.
 The plugin captures multiple playing positions and articulations, giving producers the full rhythmic vocabulary of this essential drum.

-Rhythm · Drum Pair · Groove
+Rhythm · Drum · Groove

 الدلوكة طبلة صغيرة على شكل كأس، تُصنع تقليديًا من الطين المحروق، ويُغطى فتحتها بجلد حيواني. تُستخدم في الطقوس الصوفية، وحفلات الزفاف، والتجمعات المجتمعية في شرق ووسط السودان. يتراوح صوتها بين نغمة جهورية عميقة وضربات حادة على أطراف الأصابع. يُتيح البرنامج المساعد إمكانية تسجيل أوضاع العزف المختلفة وأساليب الأداء المتنوعة، مما يمنح المنتجين القدرة على استخدام جميع الإيقاعات المتاحة لهذه الطبلة الأساسية.